Physical properties of soil: Structure

 At the largest scale, the forces that shape a soil's structure result from swelling and shrinkage that initially tend to act horizontally, causing vertically oriented prismatic peds.
 This mechanical process is mainly exemplified in the development of vertisols.
 Clayey soil, due to its differential drying rate with respect to the surface, will induce horizontal cracks, reducing columns to blocky peds.
 Roots, rodents, worms, and freezing-thawing cycles further break the peds into smaller peds of a more or less spherical shape.

 At a smaller scale, plant roots extend into voids (macropores) and remove water causing macroporosity to increase and microporosity to decrease, thereby decreasing aggregate size.
 At the same time, root hairs and fungal hyphae create microscopic tunnels (micropores) that break up peds.

 At an even smaller scale, soil aggregation continues as bacteria and fungi exude sticky polysaccharides which bind soil into smaller peds.
 The addition of the raw organic matter that bacteria and fungi feed upon encourages the formation of this desirable soil structure.

 At the lowest scale, the soil chemistry affects the aggregation or dispersal of soil particles.
-The clay particles contain polyvalent cations, such as aluminium, which give the faces of clay layers localized negative charges.
+The clay particles contain polyvalent cations, such as aluminium, which give the faces of clay layers localized negative electric charges.
 At the same time, the edges of the clay plates have a slight positive charge, due to the sorption of aluminium from the soil solution to exposed hydroxyl groups, thereby allowing the edges to adhere to the negative charges on the faces of other clay particles or to flocculate (form clumps).
 On the other hand, when monovalent ions, such as sodium, invade and displace the polyvalent cations (single displacement reaction), they weaken the positive charges on the edges, while the negative surface charges are relatively strengthened.
 This leaves negative charge on the clay faces that repel other clay, causing the particles to push apart, and by doing so deflocculate clay suspensions.
 As a result, the clay disperses and settles into voids between peds, causing those to close.
 In this way the open structure of the soil is destroyed and the soil is made impenetrable to air and water.
 Such sodic soil (also called haline soil) tends to form columnar peds near the surface.